The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

 A non-neutral plasma can be described as a many-body collection of charged particles that does not embrace the overall charge neutrality condition.
-Various areas of application of non-neutral plasmas include: precision atomic clocks, trapping of antimatter plasmas and antihydrogen production, quantum computers, nonlinear vortex dynamics and fundamental transport processes in trapped nonneutral plasmas, strongly-coupled one-component plasmas and Coulomb crystals \cite{Boni08}, coherent radiation generation in free electron devices such as free electron lasers, magnetrons and cyclotron masers, and intense charged particle beam propagation in periodic focusing accelerators and transport systems \cite{David01}.
+The various areas of application include: precision atomic clocks \cite{Van15, Koz18, Safro18}, trapping of antimatter plasma and antihydrogen production \cite{Quint14}, quantum computers \cite{Baut19, Bruz19}, nonlinear vortex dynamics and fundamental transport processes in trapped nonneutral plasmas, strongly-coupled one-component plasmas and Coulomb crystals \cite{Kel19, Boni08, Schne12b, Yos15, Zali19}, coherent radiation generation in free electron devices such as free electron lasers, magnetrons and cyclotron masers, as well as intense charged particle beam propagation in periodic focusing accelerators and transport systems \cite{David01}.

 A classical plasma which consists of ions {\em dressed} with electrons exhibits a well-defined thermodynamics.
-In the strong-coupling regime the {\em plasma} is a solid while on passing to the weak-coupling regime it becomes gradually a liquid, then a non-ideal gas, and finally in the weak-coupling limit it behaves as an ideal classical gas \cite{Apost19}.
+In the strong-coupling regime the {\em plasma} is a solid, then it becomes gradually a liquid when passing to the weak-coupling regime, after which it turns into a non-ideal gas and finally, in the weak-coupling limit, it behaves like an ideal classical gas \cite{Apost19}.

-New methods for trapping ions such as the Orbitrap, the digital ion trap (DIT), the rectilinear ion trap (RIT), and the toroidal ion trap, the development and application of the quadrupole ion trap (QIT) and the quadrupole linear ion trap (LIT), as well as introduction of high-field asymmetric waveform ion mobility spectrometry (FAIMS) are presented extensively in \cite{March17b}.
+New methods for ion trapping such as the Orbitrap, the digital ion trap (DIT), the rectilinear ion trap (RIT), the toroidal ion trap, development and application of the quadrupole ion trap (QIT) and of the quadrupole linear ion trap (LIT), along with the introduction of high-field asymmetric waveform ion mobility spectrometry (FAIMS) are reviewed in \cite{March17b}.